two-trick-pony-NL/DocBot-Fusion/README.md

-# Document Search Proof of Concept
+# DocBot Fusion (proof of concept)

-Simple script to use ChatGPT with the knowledge of your own files your own files.
+Simple Streamlit Implementation that combines ChatGPT with your own files.
 Inspired by this [Video](https://youtu.be/9AXP7tCI9PI).

 Take a testdrive on https://petervandoorn.streamlit.app